A Network Formation Model Based on Subgraphs: A Model of Network Formation via Subgraphs

 Suppose that nodes come in two colors: blue and red (for instance different genders, age groups, religions, etc., and clearly this extends directly to more than two colors).
-In our example of links and triangles, there are now three types of links: (blue, blue), (blue, red), (red, red); and four types of triangles (blue,blue,blue), (blue,blue,red), (blue,red,red), (red,red,red).
+In our example of links and triangles, there are now three types of links: (blue, blue), (blue, red), (red, red); and four types of triangles (blue,blue,blue), (blue,blue,red), (blue,red,red), (red,red,red) which comprise the set of subgraphs indexed by $\ell$.